 Western Carolina Women's Basketball vs. USC Upstate

-Tréka McMillian begins her fourth season as an assistant coach with the Western Carolina University women's basketball team.
+Tréka McMillian begins her sixth season as an assistant coach with the Western Carolina University women's basketball team.
 Hired on June 1, 2009, McMillian, was reunited with fellow teammate from the University of South Carolina, Head Coach Karen Middleton.
 McMillian will play a big role in recruiting, scouting, scheduling and developing the Catamount post players as well as many other day-to-day duties.

 Prior to coming to Western, McMillian coached one season as the Head Coach at Guilford Technical Community College in North Carolina.
 In Guilford's inaugural season, McMillian led the Lady Titans to a 22-8 record, was co-champs of the Carolinas/Virginia Conference and won the NJCAA Division I Region X Tournament.
 McMillian coached two players to the all-conference team and three to the all-regional tournament team.